 There are clear lines of accountability, which are recorded in the infection control policy.
-The clinical nurse lead has been appointed as the infection control officer across the facility.
+The care centre manager has been appointed as the infection control officer across the facility.
 Monthly collation of infection rates is scheduled to be completed.

-Infection control is an agenda item of the quality meeting and registered nurse meeting.
+Infection control is an agenda item of the quality meeting.
 Summerset Group undertakes monthly benchmarking of infections and there is a company-wide infection control group.

-Summerset by the Dunes has housekeeping and laundry policies and procedures in place.
-There is a large laundry in the service area of the ground floor with clean and dirty flow.
+Summerset Boulcott has housekeeping and laundry policies and procedures in place.
+There is a large laundry in the service area of the ground floor.
 The facility includes secure areas for the storage of cleaning and laundry chemicals.
 Laundry and cleaning processes will be monitored for effectiveness.